pdanford/TerminalScrollRegionsDisplay/README.md

 ##### Regarding Terminal Window Size
 If the terminal window height is not enough to display a complete scroll region for all scroll region instances, a highlighted "↓↓ more below ↓↓" message will appear at the last row of the terminal window which means more scroll region rows are hidden below.

-Note that when terminal window height is increased, this more below state is updated during the next AddLine() call (since there is no terminal window size change callback).
+Note that when terminal window height is increased, any more below state is updated during the next AddLine() call (since there is no terminal window size change callback).

 ### Use
 ```